microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v3.md

 ## Breaking changes

-To improve the development experience of provided by the SDK, it was necessary to make the following breaking changes in addition to the changes listed in the migration guide below:
+To improve the development experience provided by the SDK, it was necessary to make the following breaking changes in addition to the changes listed in the migration guide below:

 - The minimum [android API level](https://developer.android.com/guide/topics/manifest/uses-sdk-element#ApiLevels) is now level 26 (from 15).
 - The minimum Java version is now version 8 (from 7).